rvflash/ds/README.md

 ### Features

+- Supports the MySQL and InnoDB engines specificities.
 - Supports various statements `CREATE DATABASE`, `DROP DATABASE` or `CREATE TABLE`.
 - The charset is takes account in the computation.
 If no one is defined on the table, the database's charset is used as failover, otherwise `utf8mb4` is used.